tinyplex/tinybase/site/guides/10_releases.md

 - If you create a custom Persister, the setPersisted method now receives changes made to a Store directly by reference, rather than via a callback.
-Similarly, the PersisterListener you register in your addPersisterListener implementation also takes changes by reference rather than via a callback.
+Similarly, the PersisterListener you register in your addPersisterListener implementation now takes Content and Changes objects directly rather than via a callback.
 - The broadcastTransactionChanges method in the persister-partykit-server module has been renamed to the broadcastChanges method.